rll/lfd/README.md

 ```

 ##Downloading test data
-First navigate to the bigdata directory, and then run the script download.py.
+First navigate to the `bigdata` directory, and then run the `download.py` script.